The Purity Wangechi we knew, KIMC students remember teen killed in Kiambu

 KEEP READING

-On Thursday, May 19, students of KIMC held a memorial service in honour of the late Wangechi.
+On Thursday, May 19, students of KIMC held a memorial ceremony in honour of the late Wangechi.
 The event was held at the institute’s main campus in South B, Nairobi.

 Dressed in black, hundreds of students convened and marched at the college’s graduation square, remembering a college-mate, friend and loved one, whose life was allegedly cut short by a man she trusted.